DeepMReye/DeepMReye/README.md

 ![Logo](media/deepmreye_logo.png)

-## Example Usage
+# Example Usage
 See [here](./notebooks/deepmreye_example_usage.ipynb) for a full walkthrough of how to use DeepMReye to preprocess your data, run the model training and obtain gaze labels.
+Find documentation for DeepMReye [here](https://deepmreye.slite.com/app/channels/7Kll094Aa).

-## Installation
+# Installation
-# Pip install
+## Pip install
 Currently unsopported until Ants pip install is fixed.

-# Anaconda / Miniconda installation
+## Anaconda / Miniconda installation

 Install Anaconda or miniconda and clone this repository:
 ```